 - 5.2 Exhibit self-efficacy and self-regulation

 - 5.5 Develop meaningful professional direction for life after graduation

-The Human Factors Certificate is a 20 credit hour, open certificate available to all majors, including Psychology.
-The main purpose of Human Factors is to improve human interactions with equipment, software, and other people in ways that enhance performance, increase safety, and improve user satisfaction.
-The certificate can also easily fit within a psychology major.
+The Human Factors Certificate is open to all majors and complements many programs such as Psychology, Engineering, Nursing, Business, and more.
+The main purpose of the Human Factors field is to improve human interactions with software, equipment, and other individuals to enhance performance, increase safety, and improve user satisfaction.
+This certificate easily fits into a Psychology major.